Nike Air Zoom Vomero 11 Review Facts

 Nike looms large in the sneaker business: an icon in itself, Nike is as nearly synonymous with sportswear and the idea of sneakers itself.
-The Nike Vomero series is arguably their most complete shoe to date.
-Featuring responsive cushioning, a unique outsole, Nike’s standard flyknit upper, and a comfortable fit; the Vomero series dates back to 2006 with the Vomero 1.
-The shoe has undergone a multitude of upgrades and changes over the past 10 years, but one thing that hasn’t changed has been Nike’s commitment to delivering a well-cushioned and responsive shoe.
-The original Vomero prided itself on it’s thick midsole and durable outsole.
-The 11th edition of the Vomero prides itself on those same features.
-Nike set out to deliver a highly comfortable, high milage shoe with the Nike Air Zoom Vomero 11, continuing the line’s well-earned reputation.
+The Nike Vomero series is perhaps their most complete shoe to date, featuring responsive cushioning, a unique outsole, Nike’s standard flyknit upper, and a comfortable fit.
+The Vomero series dates back to 2006 with the Vomero 1 and has undergone a multitude of upgrades and changes over the past 10 years.
+But one thing that hasn’t changed is Nike’s commitment to delivering a well-cushioned and responsive shoe.
+The original Vomero prided itself on its thick midsole and durable outsole, and the 11th edition of the Vomero prides itself on those same strong features.
+Nike set out to deliver a highly comfortable, high mileage shoe with the Nike Air Zoom Vomero 11, continuing the line’s well-earned reputation.
 But did they succeed?

-The forefoot features straight line cuts that provide the shoe with grip as your push off.
+The forefoot features straight line cuts that provide the shoe with grip during toe-off.
 Below that is the Deep Anatomical Flex Grooves, which are strategically placed throughout the outsole.
-The first flex groove, which leads into the web design.
-This design is cut in half, which is where the second flex groove come in.
+The first flex groove leads into the web design.
+This design is cut in half, which is where the second flex groove is placed.
 The third flex groove is below the web design, right in the middle of the shoe.
-The lower half of the outsole is Nike’s
+The lower half of the outsole features Nike’s

-The Vomero 11 features Nike’s flymesh upper.
-The flymesh upper is essentially a combination of Nike’s flyknit upper and your standard mesh upper.
-It’s lightweight, flexible, and breathable.
+11 features Nike’s Flymesh upper.
+The Flymesh is essentially a combination of Nike’s Flyknit upper and your standard mesh upper but re-engineered.
+It’s lightweight, flexible, and breathable

-It’s not quite as breathable or flexible as Nike’s flyknit upper, but it gets the job done.
-The lacing system is Nike’s flywire lacing, which is laces knitted into the upper that hold the main laces
+While not quite as breathable or flexible as Nike’s Flyknit upper, the Flymesh still gets the job done.
+The lacing system is Nike’s Flywire lacing, which are laces knitted into the upper that holds the main laces

 in place.
-Nike changed the the flywire lacing system up a bit for the Vomero 11’s.
-Instead of going with a cord based system, Nike switched to a flat strap system.
-This change adds to the comfort level of the shoe.
-The biggest change between the Vomero 10 and 11 is in the heel collar.
-The 11 has an inordinate amount of cushioning in its heel collar.
-This isn’t necessarily a bad thing as the comfort fit collar keeps your foot secure and comfortable in the ankle area.
+Nike changed the Flywire lacing system up a bit for the Vomero 11.
+Instead of going with a card-based system, Nike switched to a flat strap system.
+This change adds to the comfort level of the shoe after lace-up.
+However, the biggest change between the Vomero 10 and 11 is in the heel collar.
+The 11 has an inordinate amount of cushioning in its heel collar, which isn’t necessarily a bad thing as the comfort fit collar keeps the foot secure and comfortable in the ankle area.

-The Vomero 11 weighs 10.5 oz, which is on the heavy side for a Nike shoe.
-For a shoe with such great flexibility, I was a little surprised to see the weight of the shoe.
-The extra weights comes from the soft blown rubber under the forefoot and the re-designed upper.
+The Vomero 11 weighs 10.5 ounces/298 grams, which is a little on the heavy side for a Nike shoe.
+For a shoe with such great flexibility, it was surprising to find out the weight of the shoe.
+The extra weights come from the soft blown rubber under the forefoot and the redesigned upper.
 Nike wanted to make the Vomero 11 softer and with more density in midsole and outsole compared to the Vomero 10.
-They succeeded in doing that, but in turn made a slightly heavier shoe.
+They succeeded in doing that, but in turn, made a slightly heavier shoe in the process.

-When Nike uses their flyknit material on their upper, they have the most breathable shoe on the market.
-Unfortunately, the Vomero 11 uses Nike’s flymesh material, which hinders the breathability of the shoe.
-If you take a look at the shoe, it doesn’t look like there are very many places for your foot to breath.
-While the look is slightly deceiving, the breathability is definitely disappointing.
-Somer runners
+When Nike uses their Flyknit material on their upper, they have one of the most breathable shoes on the market.
+Unfortunately, the Vomero 11 uses Nike’s Flymesh material, which somewhat hinders the overall breathability of the shoe--something runners will find disappointing.
+While the open-mesh look is slightly deceiving, its lack of breathability is a bit of a let-down.

-Nike set out to design a comfortable shoe with the Vomero 11, and they definitely succeeded.
-Everything about this shoe screams “comfort.”
-The upper flymesh is flexible and sits well on the top of your foot.
-The midsole grips your heel nicely while also providing great cushioning.
-The comfort fit collar is feels nice around your ankle.
-The change to the flat strap flywire eliminates the rubber on the side of your foot, which was an uncomfortable experience for many in the Vomero 10s.
+Nike set out to design a comfortable shoe with the Vomero 11, and in this pursuit, they succeeded.
+The upper Flymesh is flexible and sits well on the top of the foot.
+The midsole grips the heel nicely while also providing great cushioning, while the comfort fit collar feels nice around the ankle.
+The change to flat strap Flywire laces eliminates the bulky feeling of laces on the side of the foot, which was uncomfortable for many who wore the previous edition.

-Many runners have said that the shoe is comfortable and fits well from the moment they put it on.
-The only area where the comfort falls slightly short is due to the extra cushioning in the collar.
-The cushioning is so heavy that it pushes your foot a bit forward, especially on your early runs before the shoe is broken in.
+Many runners have stated that the shoe is comfortable and fits well from the moment they put it on.
+The only area where the comfort falls slightly short is in the extra cushioning in the collar.
+The cushioning is so heavy that it pushes the foot a bit forward, especially on early runs before the shoe is broken in properly.
 The shoe also fits a bit narrow.
-It is recommended that you go a half size up with the Vomero 11 to ensure that you get the most comfortable fit for your foot.
-However, Nike does off the shoe in four different styles including narrow, regular, wide, and extra wide.
+It is recommended to go a half size up with the Vomero 11 to ensure the most comfortable fit.
+However, Nike does offer the shoe in four different sizings: narrow, regular, wide, and extra wide.
 While style options available are limited for narrow, wide, or extra-wide, it does help target the comfort level of the shoe that’s right for you.

 As always with Nike

-, you’re going to get plenty of options.
-The Vomero 11’s are available through Nike’s website in 10 different color choices.
-Whether you’re looking for something simple or something that is going to stand out, Nike has an option available with the Vomero 11.
-The colored specks on the flyknit part of the flymesh combined with the solid color on the mesh part of the fly mesh give the shoe a cool and sleek look.
-The flywire cable adds to the overall look of the shoe.
-The only complaint I have about the style of the shoe is that the Nike logo is a glued on synthetic instead of a fused laminate or even a screen printed logo.
-Not only does the glued on synthetic add a little bit of weight, but it also just doesn’t look good on the shoe.
+, there are plenty of options available.
+The Vomero 11’s are available through Nike’s website in 10 different color variations.
+Whether one is looking for something simple or something that stands out, Nike has an option available with the Vomero 11.
+The colored specks on the Flyknit part of the Flymesh, combined with the solid color on the mesh part of the Flymesh, give the shoe a cool and sleek look.
+The Flywire cable adds to the overall look of the shoe.
+The only complaint about the style of the shoe is that the Nike logo is a glued-on synthetic instead of a fused laminate or even a screen-printed logo.
+Not only does the glued-on synthetic add a little bit of weight but it also just doesn’t look that good on the shoe.

-With the rubber outsole and dual density midsole, the Vomero 11 offers strong proection for the bottom of your foot.
-You’re not going to feel the ground underneath you when you run in these.
-Furthermore, the upper is great for protection.
-The flymesh construction offers more protection than the flyknit construction due to the mesh portion of the upper.
-There’s also the comfort fit collar, which offers great protection for your ankle.
+for the bottom of the foot.
+Furthermore, the upper is great for protection, as its Flymesh construction offers more protection than the Flyknit construction thanks to the mesh portion of the upper.
+There’s also its comfort fit collar, which offers great protection for the ankle.

 The shoe also has a high stability factor.
-This is great for protection as a more stable shoe means less foot movement when you’re running.
-And less foot movement means less chance of something rolling or turning.
+This is great for protection as a more stable shoe means less foot movement while running.
+And less foot movement means less chance of an ankle rolling or turning.
 Some runners have commented that there is a lack of protection in the toe box.
-Without an overlay on the mesh above your toes, I can see how this would be a problem, especially if you point your toes up while running.

-Many runners have said that the Vomero 11 is one of the most responsive shoes that they’ve ever placed their feet in.
-The upper is very stretchy and moves well against your foot.
-The three flex grooves on the outsole help with the flexibility of the shoe as your run.
-But the real responsiveness comes in the midsole.
-The midsole is so soft and has so much cushion in it that you can’t help but feel it underneath your foot as you run.
-The dual Nike Zoom Air bags feel amazing under your feet and the amount of bounce back from the midsole is outstanding.
+Many runners have commented that the Vomero 11 is one of the most responsive shoes that they’ve ever placed their feet in.
+The upper is very stretchy and sits comfortably against the foot.
+The three flex grooves on the outsole help with the flexibility of the shoe during a run, as well.
+But the real responsiveness comes in the midsole, which is so soft and cushioned that runners will feel it underneath their foot as they run.
+The dual Nike Zoom Air bags also feel great on a run and provide a good amount of bounce back from the midsole.

-The Vomero 11 is meant for neutral arch support.
-The heel to toe drop is 12mm.
-While some runners were considered about the support given the change Nike made to the midsole to make it softer, you don’t need that fear.
-Thanks to the lower layer EVA of the midsole, the Vomero 11 is able to provide strong support despite the soft and cushioned ride.
+The Vomero 11 offers neutral arch support.
+While some runners were concerned about this standard support, given the changes Nike made to the midsole from the last edition.
+But thanks to the lower layer EVA of the midsole, the Vomero 11 is able to provide strong support despite the softer and well-cushioned ride.
 Even the Zoom Air bags help provide support.
-The Zoom Air bags are really the star of the shoe as they provide everything you’re looking for in the midsole of a running shoe.
-From the cushion to the response to the support, the Zoom Air bags do it all and help make the Vomero 11 midsole one of the best on the market.
+The Zoom Air bags are really the star of the shoe as they provide everything a neutral runner is looking for in the midsole of a running shoe.
+From cushioning to responsiveness to support, the Zoom Air bags do it all and help make the Vomero 11 midsole one of the best on the market.

 These shoes are meant for the road, and it’s probably best to keep them there.
-While there have been no complaints about using this shoe to run on a well-made trail or gravel, it’s recommended that you stay away from those surfaces.
-One runner complained that the shoe did not grip well on a wet incline.
-Definitely something to keep in mind if you plan on using these shoes after a raining day
+While there have been no complaints about using this shoe to run on a light trail or gravel, these shoes are not specifically designed for these surfaces.
+One runner complained that the shoe did not grip well on a wet incline, which is definitely something to keep in mind if you plan on using these shoes after a rainy day

-•Nike Air Zoom and compression molded EVA that combines to form a dual density midsole.
+and compression molded EVA that combines to form a dual density midsole

 •BRS 1000 outsole that uses hard carbon rubber on the heel and soft blown rubber on the forefoot